-If an Elastic Algorithm Service (EAS) service needs to call public APIs, download files from the public network, connect to an ApsaraDB RDS database, or access other external services, you must configure a virtual private cloud (VPC) for the service to establish network connectivity.
+To allow an Elastic Algorithm Service (EAS) service to call public APIs, download files from the internet, connect to a database, or access other external services, configure a Virtual Private Cloud (VPC) for network connectivity.

 How it works

 After you configure a VPC for an EAS service, the system creates an Elastic Network Interface (ENI) for each service instance.
-The ENI uses a private IP address from the specified vSwitch, which gives the service instance a network identity within the VPC.
-This allows the service instance to communicate with other resources in the VPC or access the public network through a NAT Gateway.
+Each ENI consumes a Private IP address from the specified vSwitch.
+This process grants the service instance a network identity within the VPC, enabling private network communication with other resources in the VPC or internet access through a NAT Gateway.

 Billing

 Configuring a VPC for an EAS service is free.
-However, the NAT Gateway and elastic IP addresses (EIPs) used for public network access are billable.
+However, you are charged for the NAT Gateway and Elastic IP Address (EIP) used for internet access.
 For more information, see NAT Gateway billing and EIP billing overview.

 Before you begin: Network planning and preparation

-Before you configure the network, plan your network connectivity and prepare the required VPC, vSwitch, and security group.
+Plan your network connection method and prepare the required VPC, vSwitch, and Security Group.
 To create these resources, see Create a VPC and a vSwitch and Use security groups.

-• All outbound traffic from EAS services is controlled by security group rules.
-Ensure that the outbound rules of the security group allow the EAS service to access the destination service.
+All outbound traffic from EAS services is subject to Security Group rules.
+Ensure that the outbound rules of your Security Group allow the EAS service to access the target service.

-• For private network peering, the most direct method is to deploy the EAS service and the destination service in the same VPC.
-If the destination service is in a different VPC, you must also establish network connectivity using products such as VPC Peering Connection or Cloud Enterprise Network (CEN).
+For private network communication, the most direct method is to deploy the EAS service and the target service in the same VPC.
+If the target service is in a different VPC, you must also establish network connectivity using products such as VPC Peering Connection or Cloud Enterprise Network (CEN).

 Procedure